Amelia B. Finaret

 Food Economics; Agriculture, Nutrition, and Health

-My textbook with William A. Masters is being published Open Access in 2024 from Palgrave MacMillan.
+My textbook with William A. Masters was published Open Access in 2024 from Palgrave MacMillan.
 Food Economics: Agriculture, Nutrition, and Health provides an accessible introduction to the market systems and government policies that link natural resources and the environment to our food supply, nutrition, and health.
-Anyone can pick up this book and use it to understand the food economy without prior training in economics.
+Anyone can pick up this book, or download it for free, and use it to understand the food economy without prior training in economics.

-I have a B.S. in applied mathematics and statistics from Stony Brook University, an M.S. in agricultural economics from Iowa State University, a PhD from the Tufts University Friedman School of Nutrition Science and Policy, and I am credentialed as a Registered Dietitian (RD) by the Commission on Dietetic Registration.
+I have a B.S. in applied mathematics and statistics from Stony Brook University, an M.S. in agricultural economics from Iowa State University, and a PhD from the Tufts University Friedman School of Nutrition Science and Policy.
+I am also credentialed as a Registered Dietitian (RD) by the Commission on Dietetic Registration.
 Prior to teaching at Allegheny College, I was a Borlaug Fellow in Global Food Security in Kinshasa, Democratic Republic of the Congo from 2013 to 2015.